esoytekin/vim_convert2_submodule/README.md

 ## usage

-by default executes in ~/.vim or %USERPROFILE%/vimfolder depending on the operating system
+by default executes in `~/.vim` or `%USERPROFILE%/vimfolder` depending on the operating system

 you can give custom path using `--path` flag

-after executing program run `git submodule update --init --recursive`

-to initialize all submodules